Rowerliu/StainExpert/README.md

             MAS_text_prompt.txt
             ...
     ```
-Dataset is provided for image and text prompt reference of ANHIR-kidney.
+Dataset is provided for reference, including example image and text prompt of ANHIR-kidney.

 ### 2. Prepare the asset file